MTG/freesound/_docs/api/source/resources.rst

 ``page``                string                     Query results are paginated, this parameter indicates what page should be returned.
 By default ``page=1``.
 ``page_size``           string                     Indicates the number of sounds per page to include in the result.
 By default ``page_size=15``, and the maximum is ``page_size=150``.
 Not that with bigger ``page_size``, more data will need to be transferred.
 ``fields``              comma separated strings    Indicates which sound properties should be included in every sound of the response.
 Sound properties can be any of those listed in :ref:`sound-instance-response`, and must be separated by commas.
 For example, if ``fields=name,avg_rating,license``, results will include sound name, average rating and license for every returned sound. **Use this parameter to optimize request times by only requesting the information you really need**.
 ``descriptors``         comma separated strings    Indicates which sound content-based descriptors should be included in every sound of the response. **This parameter will have no effect if** ``analysis`` **property is not included in the** ``fields`` **request parameter**.
-Descriptor names can be any of those listed in :ref:`analysis-docs`, and must be separated by commas.
+Descriptor names can be any of those listed in :ref:`available-descriptors`, and must be separated by commas.
 For example, if ``fields=analysis&descriptors=lowlevel.spectral_centroid,lowlevel.barkbands.mean``, the response will include, for every returned sound, all statistics of the spectral centroid descriptor and the mean of the barkbands.
 Descriptor values are included in the response inside the ``analysis`` sound property (see the examples). ``analysis`` might be null if no valid descriptor names are found or the analysis data of a particular sound is not available.
 ``normalized``          bool (yes=1, no=0)         Indicates whether the returned sound content-based descriptors should be normalized or not. ``normalized=1`` will return normalized descriptor values.
 By default, ``normalized=0``.
 ======================  =========================  ======================